 Internal and external respiration are two halves of a vital, continuous system that keeps the body alive.
 External respiration oxygenates the blood and removes carbon dioxide in the lungs, while internal respiration delivers oxygen to cells and collects their waste in tissues.
 Both depend on diffusion, pressure gradients, and efficient transport systems, and both respond to the body’s changing needs.

 By recognizing how these processes differ and interact, it becomes easier to appreciate the complexity of human physiology and the importance of maintaining respiratory and circulatory health.
-Whether at rest or during intense activity, the seamless coordination of internal and external respiration ensures that every cell receives the oxygen it needs and that life continues, breath by breath That's the part that actually makes a difference..
+Whether at rest or during intense activity, the seamless coordination of internal and external respiration ensures that every cell receives the oxygen it needs and that life continues, breath by breath Not complicated — just consistent.
+That alone is useful..